© Steve Trudell

 Gymnopilus oregonensis © Yi-Min Wang (2 images)

-Gymnopilus penetrans EU - a not quite as small (~5 cm) weakly veiled species with a bald cap.
+Gymnopilus penetrans EU - a not quite as small (~5 cm) weakly veiled species, supposedly with a bald cap, but I believe it can be somewhat fibrillose.
 With 86 EU sequences, we know what this species is, and the DNA has been found 3 times in WA.
-Gymnopilus hybridus is said to be a newer synonym, or if not, cryptic with it and possessing the same ITS DNA.
-Gymnopilus sapineus supposedly differs by having a fibrillose cap and it has been controversial whether or not it is a different species or not, but a 2022 paper finally settled the matter and found that it is a distinct species.
-Although commonly reported from the PNW, G. sapineus DNA has not been found here yet.
-I suspect that this species can be fibrillose capped.
+Gymnopilus hybridus EU is said to be a newer synonym, or if not, cryptic with it and possessing the same ITS DNA.
 Note that the photo is somewhat atypical, showing it stockier than what I think is normal, and growing on buried wood instead of logs.

 Gymnopilus flavidellus NY - a sister species also resembling G. penetrans or sometimes G. hybridus.
 I don't know how to tell this apart from G. penetrans and aurantiophyllus yet, as it sometimes has a bald cap and sometimes a fibrillose cap.
 Our sequences match the unpublished sequence of an original Hesler collection.